Primošten: Heritage

-Primošten is famous for its huge and beautiful vineyards.
+Primošten is known for its huge and beautiful vineyards.
 A photo of the vineyards of Primošten hung in the UN center in New York.
 Apart from its vineyards, Primošten is also known for the traditional donkey race that takes place there every summer.
 The largest beach in Primošten is called Raduča, and its smaller part, Mala Raduča, is voted one of the 10 most beautiful beaches in Croatia.
-The area's vineyards are currently under consideration to become a UNESCO World Heritage site.
+The area's vineyards are currently under consideration to become a UNESCO World Heritage Site.

 Culture and events

-Manifestation called "Primoštenske užance" is held every year in the middle of the summer in Primošten.
-It is a traditional folklore festival where people from Primošten exhibit their cultural specificity and the former way of living in the village.
+A manifestation called "Primoštenske užance" is held every year in the middle of the summer in Primošten.
+It is a traditional folklore festival where people from Primošten exhibit their culture and the former way of living in the village.